btcpayserver/btcpayserver-doc/docs/Forms.md

 ## Create a custom form.

-You might have a different use case, a restaurant, and you need to know the table number, how to call the customer when serving them, allergies, and special requests.
+You might have a different use case.
+For example if you own a restaurant you need to know the table number, how to call the customer when serving them, allergies, and special requests.

 Let's create a custom form in the following steps.
 We will start at the same settings tab from the previous example, Store settings -> Forms.